 In the final step, the manager actively seeks to deliver returns above the benchmark by continually analyzing the Fund's holdings, using current information to avoid behavioral biases and only deviating from the benchmark in areas identified as potentially adding value.
 The manager will sell securities when they no longer meet investment criteria, trim when securities are overweight, and rebalance to maintain what the manager believes to be the appropriate risk levels, quality, and style.
 As the Fund has not yet had a full year of operations, portfolio turnover is not yet able to be determined.

-1Russell 2000® Value Index.
-Measures the performance of those Russell 2000® companies with lower price-to-book ratios and lower forecasted growth values.
-Unlike the American Independence and Rx Funds, the Russell 2000® Value Index does not incur fees or expenses and is not available for purchase.
+1Russell 2000® Value Index measures the performance of those Russell 2000® companies with lower price-to-book ratios and lower forecasted growth values.
+Unlike the American Independence Funds, the Russell 2000® Value Index does not incur fees or expenses and is not available for purchase.

 Price to Book Ratio compares the market value of a portfolio’s stocks to the stocks’ book value.